COVID-19 in Lewis County: No new cases, 8 recovered

 LEWIS COUNTY, N.Y.
-(WWTI) – There have been a total of eleven confirmed cases of COVID-19 in Lewis County since the virus hit the North Country.
-No new cases were reported for the county today.
+(WWTI) – The first cases of COVID-19 in Lewis County were reported to Lewis County Public Health on March 28.
+There have been a total of eleven confirmed cases in the county.
+No new cases have been confirmed today.

 - 11 confirmed cases